 The problem is that inflammation can be prolonged or increased and gets out of control resulting in chronic pain or autoimmune diseases.
 Autoimmunity is inflammation that is overactive and out of control.

-Prolotherapy helps to generate controlled inflammation at the injury site to stimulate the tissue repair process to heal the injured tissue so that it doesn’t create more damage and lead to chronic inflammation.
+The more injections, the more opportunity for the connective tissue to develop better tensile strength.
 Sometimes, multiple prolotherapy treatments are required and you can think of each prolotherapy treatment as “adding a layer of super glue” onto the injured site.
 Multiple treatments increase the tensile strength and make the joint, ligament, or tendon stronger.

 Please note however these injection therapies do not address the root cause and are a therapy to help rebuild strength in your joints, tendons, and ligaments so you can perform activities of daily living that you once used to.
 It is recommended to limit stress on the affected area for a few weeks after the injection treatments and gradually return to your regular activity level.